Axosoft/typescript-react-test/README.md

 });
 ```

+> ConstantString is simply a function that returns the string you passed in, but typed in such a way that typescript infers its type as that specific string instead of `string`.

 You must add the action to the action type definition at the bottom of the appropriate actions file to register its type.
 You won't be able to dispatch the action or use it in a reducer at all if you forget to do this:
 ```ts
 // if we're working in UserActions.ts, this is at the bottom